 The impressive and beautiful symmetry of Bodiam Castle with its massive towers and broad moat is the perfect example of a 14th century medieval castle.
 A great place to explore and imagine yourself back in the past and coming across the bridge for a maginificent feast in the great hall.

 The gentle light of spring sunshine favours the castle, bringing out all the colours of the stonework.
 Some great opportunities are opened up for photographers to use their skill and capture the beauty of this grand building.

 Explore and discover

-Once inside the castle there's lots to explore.
-A short DVD will give you a brief history of the castle and its founder, Sir Edward Dallingridge, and then you can choose where to go.
-Climb up the steep spiral staircases to get up to the battlements and be rewarded with the most incredible views across the River Rother valley towards Ewhurst Green and east towards Newenden.
+If you have the stamina and mobility to climb up the steep and narrow spiral staircases up to the battlements you'll be rewarded with the most incredible views across the River Rother valley towards Ewhurst Green and east towards Newenden.
 The views are ever changing with the seasons and the state of the river.

 As well as climbing up, you can take a few steps down from the castle courtyard and see the well room.
 The water would have been used in the nearby kitchens, but only ale from the buttery would have been drunk at the table.
 Perhaps you can see why?
 Before you leave this room, take a look up for a bird's eye view.